 You are subject to random drug testing in many cases and may not move from your residence, leave the state or change employment without advising the officer.
 You may also be ordered to stay away from certain individuals.

-In theory, you can apply for early termination under Pena Code Section 1203.3 at any time after you are placed on probation.
+In theory, you can apply for early termination of probation1 under Penal Code Section 1203.3 at any time after you are placed on probation.
 This statute states that a judge has the authority at any time during your probation to revoke, modify or change its order of imposition or execution of sentence.
 Any change must serve the ends of justice and upon a showing of good conduct and reform by the defendant.

 Your attorney can file a motion under this statute and give the prosecutor at least 2-days notice before the hearing is to be held.
 Depending on the severity of your offense, you may or not have to attend the hearing.
 Usually, your attorney will know in advance if the prosecutor will oppose the motion.
 If so, your attendance is usually necessary.